ivaylo5ev/nemerle/README.md

   * Visual Studio 2008/2010/2012/2013-preview integration installed by Nemerle installer
   * Nemerle Studio is a free IDE based on Visual Studio Shell (Isolated mode) installed by Nemerle installer if VS Shell was installed
-  * Sharp Develop 3.0 addin can be builded manually.
+  * Sharp Develop 3.0 addin can be built manually.
 See snippets/sharpdevelop/ReadMe.txt
   * See Vim, Emacs, Kate and other editors syntax support in the 'misc' folder

 # Repository structure